Bjørn Paulsen: Hammarby IF

 In August 2018, following a number of impressive performances in the central defender position, Paulsen attracted interest from AEK Athens.
-Hammarby reportedly turned down an offer of around 8.4 million Swedish kronor (approximately £700,000) from the Superleague Greece club.
+Hammarby reportedly turned down an offer of around 8.4 million Swedish kronor (approximately £700,000) from the Super League Greece club.
 He eventually played 29 league games during the 2018 Allsvenskan season, scoring five goals, as Hammarby finished fourth in the league.
 He was nominated for the prize Allsvenskan defender of the year, that eventually was awarded to Per Karlsson, and chosen as one of the eleven best players of the season by Cmore Sports, Fotbollskanalen and Playmaker.

 FC Ingolstadt

 On 7 January 2019, Paulsen completed a transfer to FC Ingolstadt in the 2.
 Bundesliga for an undisclosed fee.
 He signed a two-and-a-half-year contract with the German club.
 In the 2018–19 2.
 Bundesliga, Paulsen played 16 games and scored twice, as Ingolstadt finished 16th in the table and lost the relegation playoff against SV Wehen Wiesbaden on away goals.

 In the 2019–20 3.
 Liga season, Paulsen made 30 league appearances for Ingolstadt, as the club qualified for the promotion playoffs but lost to FC Nürnberg on away goals.
 In 2020–21, Paulsen played 28 games as Ingolstadt reached the playoff once again and succeeded to win a promotion to the 2.
 Bundesliga, through a 4–3 win on aggregate against VfL Osnabrück.
 At the end of the season, Paulsen was named in the official Team of the Season of 3.
 Liga as one of three centre-backs.
 On 31 May 2021, Paulsen left Ingolstadt at the expiration of his contract.